kennethmiranda/ad-sysadmin-lab/README.md

-**Root Cause:** The NTFS permissions on `C:\Shares\Finance` granted access to `Finance-Staff`, but the SMB share permission was locked down to `IT-Admins` only — blocking all other users at the share layer before NTFS permissions were even evaluated.
+**Root Cause:** The NTFS permissions on `C:\Shares\Finance` granted access to `Finance-Staff`, but the SMB share permission was locked down to `IT-Admins` only, blocking all other users at the share layer before NTFS permissions were even evaluated.

 **Resolution:**